canchen257/Getting_and_Cleaning_Data/CodeBook.md

 The preferred form for variable names is all lower case letters and words separated with dots (variable.name), but variableName is also accepted;
 function names have initial capital letters and no dots (FunctionName); constants are named like functions but with an initial k.

-* variable.name is preferred, variableName is accepted  GOOD: avg.clicks
+* variable.name is preferred, variableName is accepted

+GOOD: avg.clicks

+OK: avgClicks

+BAD: avg_Clicks

+##Create a tidy data set with average of aech variable for each activity and each subject
+One easy way to solve such problem is to use _data.table_ rather than _data.frame_.
+The tutorial of _data.table_ can be found [here](http://cran.r-project.org/web/packages/data.table/data.table.pdf).
+After using function _setkey()_ and _dcast()_ function, we finally get the tidy data set, where the number of row is **180** and the number of column is **68**.